 The Risks of Grouting Frames

-Step-by-step instructions for installing steel door frames can be found at our Installation page.
+Step-by-step instructions for installing steel doors & frames can be found on our Installation page.

 Does the Steel Door Institute recommend grouting frames?

 We believe there are more risks than rewards when grouting frames.
 After all, a properly anchored frame without grout can pass fire and hose stream, cycle, and even impact tests.